allbutgold/newsAPI/README.md

 # newsAPI
 ==== README ====

-This is a responsive news website built with HTML, SCSS, and JavaScript.
+This is a responsive and dynamic news website built with HTML, SCSS, and JavaScript.

 ==== Features ====